-Now that you have your lead scoring model established, you can use the lead score attribute to automatically add your contacts to targeted lists according to their interest level in your product or service.
+As we’ve just mentioned, you can use the lead score attribute to automatically add your contacts to targeted lists according to their interest level in your product or service.

 To do this, simply assign point values to different categories of leads.
 Here is an example:

 - Warm leads: Scores of 20 – 49